aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/overview/_index.md

 ## Cloud SDK Family

-Using an SDK (API client) is the quickest way for a developer to speed up the development.
+Using an SDK is the quickest way to speed up the development.
 An SDK takes care of low-level details and lets you focus on your project tasks.

 Please check out the [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words SDKs together with working examples to get you started in no time.